Kent Base Ball Club

 following business was then transacted:

-the violation of the following rules, twenty-five cents for each offence:
+violation of the following rules, twenty-five cents for each offence:

 Disrupting the decision of the Umpire.
 Refusing full obedience to the